savob/savobajic.ca/content/projects/personal/data.md

  - Either ditch or tune stereo effects.
 They currently require double the processing of mono effects but fail to be visually distinct from the mono effects, maybe they just need to be adjusted to be more evident.
  - Add a system to detect proximity to a wall and adjust the lighting of LEDs to suit based on their orientation.

+If anyone is interested in this sort of LED fun I would strongly recommend reading [this write up](https://scottlawsonbc.com/post/audio-led) of a popular [audio reactive LED strip code](https://github.com/scottlawsonbc/audio-reactive-led-strip).
+It showed me some of the ways I could improve the effects to feel better by better modelling the way we hear sound for better effects in addition to some technical trickery to improve responsiveness without trading precision.
+So I would definitely consult that if restarting this project, or others like it.